Peppered Moth: The Melanic carbonaria (Left) and the More Common Light-colored typica (Right).

 What Is Natural Selection?

-Natural selection is the mechanism of evolution, the process in nature by which only the organisms that are best adapted to their environment tend to survive and reproduce, transmitting their genetic characteristics to the next generation.
-Individuals less well adapted to their environment tend to be eliminated, where environment represents the combined biological and physical influences.
+Natural selection is the mechanism of evolution, the process in nature by which only the organisms that are best adapted to their environment tend to survive and reproduce, transmitting their genetic traits to the next generation.

 Article Summary: Natural selection is the driving force of evolution.
 The environment selects the winners and losers.
 In artificial selection we are the shapers of other living things.